IPO Update: Vroom Gets IPO Into Gear (Pending:VRM)

 The U.S. used car market also has been more resilient to external economic shocks.

-Additionally, used vehicles are becoming 'younger' in age due to greater 'off-lease supply and newer certified pre owned vehicle' inventories.
+Additionally, used vehicles are becoming 'younger' in age due to greater 'off-lease supply and newer certified pre-owned vehicle' inventories.

-Major competitive vendors include:
+Major competitive or industry vendors include:

 Management says its system offers a wide range of integrated services that buyers and sellers want and that other services do not provide the complete capabilities it can offer.